-Independent Studies
+Independent Studies and Honor Contracts

-The purpose of independent studies is to allow students who have demonstrated their ability to do solid work at the collegiate level, and who have the capacity to work on their own, to do course work outside of the catalog offerings.
-Independent studies are not intended for covering material in existing courses at times other than when the course is scheduled.
+In addition to listed courses, departments may offer independent studies and honors contracts.
+The purpose of independent studies and honors contracts is to allow students who have demonstrated their ability to do solid work at the collegiate level, and who have the capacity to work on their own, to do course work outside of the catalog offerings.
+Independent studies are not intended for covering material in existing courses at times other than when the course is scheduled, and academic departments are under no obligation to meet requests for independent studies or honor contracts.
+When an honors contract is approved, the course would be designated on the transcript with a trailing H, such as Math205H.

-The initiative for an independent study usually comes from the student.
+The initiative for an independent study or honors contract usually comes from the student.
 It might in some cases be suggested by a faculty member or by the student's advisor.
 The preliminary plan for the independent study can arise through informal discussion with the advisor or a potential faculty supervisor.

-Qualifications: Any student proposing an independent study must have completed at least 31 credits and have a GPA of at least 2.7.
-Students who undertake independent studies must be able to work independently between meetings with the instructor.
+Qualifications and Registration: Any student proposing an independent study or honors contract must have completed at least 31 credits and have a GPA of at least 2.7.
+Students who undertake independent studies or honors contracts must be able to work independently between meetings with the instructor.